thiagommedeiros/react-tv/README.md

 ### `renderComponentOnAppLoaded`

-`renderComponentOnAppLoaded` is a HOC which receive a Component and renders only after application is launched, should work in any device.

-Takes a component and returns a higher-order component version of that component.
+Takes a component and returns a higher-order component version of that component, which renders only after application was launched, allows to not write diffent logics for many devices.

 ```js
 import { renderComponentOnAppLoaded } from 'react-tv'